 Just like with the decision to go no contact, the decision to forgive one’s mother is an intensely personal one.
 At the end of the day, how much of a role (if any) forgiveness will play in your mother wound healing journey comes down to one key question: What does forgiveness mean to you?

 We don’t all define forgiveness the same way

 As a clinician, I would be doing a disservice to my clients if I were to assume they use the word forgiveness to mean the same thing I do when I use it.
-My goal isn’t to convince anybody of some universally correct definition of forgiveness (as if I could be the authority on such a thing anyways), but to meet people where they’re at with the concept as a whole.
+My goal isn’t to convince anybody of some universally correct definition of forgiveness (as if I could be the authority on such a thing anyway) but to meet people where they’re at.

 How do you conceptualize forgiveness?

 How my clients conceptualize forgiveness determines what role forgiveness needs to play in their mother wound recovery.
 The same is true for you.
-Questions I ask my clients to begin to determine the direction of their process with me that you can ask yourself include:
+Questions I ask my clients that you can ask yourself include: